konstantgr/ml-system-design-itmo/docs/ml_system_design_doc.md

     - Select the model configuration that best meets quality metrics for deployment.

 5. **Deployment and Integration**:
-    - Deploy the final model into production, integrate it with HR Luna Park’s backend systems, and configure API endpoints for live resume screening.
+    - Deploy the final model into production, integrate it with HR Luna Park's backend systems, and configure API endpoints for live resume screening.
     - Establish monitoring for quality metrics, including model accuracy, response time, and system uptime.

 ### 2.5 Data Description